bmckercher123/calico/getting-started/kubernetes/self-managed-public-cloud/gce.md

 done
 ```

-Install Docker on the controller VM and each worker VM.
+Install MKE on the controller VM and each worker VM.
 On each VM run:

 ```
 sudo apt update